 The place is warm and cosy without being obtrusive, allowing people to talk comfortably without being overheard or eavesdropping on others.
 I also liked the size of the serving plates, unlike that at Yana’s :p

 The food was good and we enjoyed it, especially with loads of mustard which both of us are quite fond of.
 We also ordered coffee and chocolate, though keeping my sore throat in mind, she ‘mothered’ me by advising I have it hot rather than cold, but very graciously allowing me to have ‘just a sip, not more’ from her drink. 😀

-The conversation and banter flowed on and before we knew it, almost a couple of hours had passed by.
-I was wondering whether to eat something else, knowing that such ‘breaded / baked’ stuff is not really that fulfilling.
+The conversation and banter flowed on and before we knew it, a couple of hours had passed by.
+I was wondering whether to eat something else, knowing that such ‘bread or baked’ stuff is not really that fulfilling.
 She said she wasn’t hungry, so I went on to have a dekko, settling on the Chicken Quiche.
 This had actual chicken and was made well, except for the crust which was a little too brittle than what it should have been.
 I think the one at Kremes n Krusts is better.

 The French Loaf

 Shop No 8, Winterberry Purple, Off Lane No 5,